Turekkerem/DPAPI-Credential-Dumper/README.md

 * **`main.cpp`**:
   * Acts as the primary execution entry point.
   * Handles console encoding initialization (`SetConsoleOutputCP(CP_UTF8)`) to correctly render text output.
-  * Sequentially orchestrates the execution flow across all underlying system and browser exfiltration modules.
+  * Sequentially orchestrates the execution flow across all underlying system, browser, developer and cryptographic exfiltration modules.

 * **`CryptoEngine.h`**:
   * Functions as the core cryptographic helper library for decryption routines.
   * Implements `DecryptDPAPI` utilizing `CryptUnprotectData` to reverse standard DPAPI blobs (such as legacy cookies or Master Key containers).
   * Parses browser configuration files (`Local State`) to locate base64-encoded, DPAPI-protected Master Keys prefixed with the `DPAPI` magic bytes, unprotecting them to recover the active 32-byte binary key.
   * Implements advanced AES-256-GCM authenticated decryption using the Windows CNG library (`BCryptOpenAlgorithmProvider`, `BCryptImportKey`, `BCryptDecrypt`) combined with extracted initialization vectors (IV) and authentication tags to extract modern browser credentials.
-  * Also provides `DecryptAESCBC` for legacy v20 handling and Firefox `key4.db` blobs.
+  * Also provides `DecryptAESCBC` for legacy handling and other symmetric-key use cases.

 ### 2.2 Windows System Credentials